satyajitnalavade/demo_sample_test_project/README.md

 # Test Application slices

 Spring Boot introduces some new annotations that are specifically designed for testing application slices.
-JSON
+JSON,
-Data JPA
+Data JPA,
-Rest Client
+Rest Client,
 Spring MVC